 London Rocket, Milk Thistle, Spiny Sow Thistle Control

 The milk thistle is a weed native to the Mediterranean region.
 It can be found in most areas in southern Arizona, most commonly in the Salt River Valley.
-It has a stout stem with rigid branching with a reddish purple flowering heads.
-Milk thistles grow along roadsides, irrigation ditches, waste areas, and has potential to invade large areas of pasture land in Maricopa, Gila, Pinal, Pima, and Cochise counties.
+It has a stout stem with rigid branching with a reddish-purple flowering head.
+Milk thistles grow along roadsides, irrigation ditches, waste areas, and has potential to invade large areas of pastureland in Maricopa, Gila, Pinal, Pima, and Cochise counties.
 Once the weed has established, it forms thick clumps excluding more desirable forage plants.
-They do have some toxic properties when growing in fertile soil; however it is not common enough in Arizona to cause poisoning.
+They do have some toxic properties when growing in fertile soil; however, it is not common enough in Arizona to cause poisoning.
 Milk thistles flower mostly from April through June.